-Habitat for Humanity of Western Wayne County was founded by Richard Sheffield.
+Habitat for Humanity of Western Wayne County was founded by Mr. Sheffeld.
 But all he wanted to do was help build homes after he saw Habitat on TV in the 1980's.
 But without a presence around Michigan, especially Metro Detroit, it was just something one saw on TV.
 It turned out to be a calling which Rick didn’t realize at the time.

 His Kiwanis chapter also was involved in Habitat.
 He only helped for one day, which was to fill in a block foundation with sand so the floor could be poured.
 Though menial and basic, this was almost a prophetic symbol of laying a foundation for the family to build on and thrive in their own home.
 Working along side these Habitat families as he saw the joy in the faces and actions of these families was never forgotten.

-Back in Michigan after only 2 years in 1992, Rick saw a Habitat bumper sticker with a phone number.
+Back in Michigan after only 2 years in 1992, he saw a Habitat bumper sticker with a phone number.

 It was for Detroit’s affiliate.
 They were building on the East Side and weren’t interested in building outside the city as Rick wanted to do.
-In 1994, after 2 years of intense discussions with the affiliate, Habitat’s Chicago regional office and the help of Dr. Ken Benson, the President and head of Habitat Michigan, Rick appealed directly to Millard Fuller, Habitat’s founder.
-Millard understood Rick’s true calling and with his intervention and the support of the International board, they cleared the way for HFHWWC to form, under Rick’s guidance.
+In 1994, after 2 years of intense discussions with the affiliate, Habitat’s Chicago regional office and the help of Dr. Benson, the President and head of Habitat, Rick appealed directly to the late Millard Fuller, Habitat’s founder who passed away several years ago.
+Millard understood his true calling and with his intervention and the support of the International board, they cleared the way for HFHWWC to form, under Rick’s guidance.

 During these prior two years, and going forward, Ken told Rick to choose the first board members and committee chairs carefully, since they would set the tone and provide the foundation for the affiliate for years to come.
-Rick first called Bruce Lantto, a longtime friend, and part of St. Robert’s parish in Redford.
+Rick frist called Bruce Lantto, a longtime friend, and part of St. Robert’s parish.

 The affiliate would not have formed without Faith.
 Bruce told Rick to call Faith Offman, a pastoral staff member, who gladly agreed to be the first board member.